seldonian-framework/Tutorials/tutorials.md

 <div class="container p-3 my-5 border" style="background-color: #f3f4fc;">
     <h5 class="mb-3">Tutorials</h5>
     <hr class="my-4">
     <p>Here you will find tutorials on how to install and use the software in the Seldonian Toolkit.
-If you are new these libraries, we recommend reading the first few tutorials in order.
-The content below is organized into the following topics:</p>
+For the supervised learning track, we recommend following tutorials 1-4.
+For the reinforcement learning track, we recommend following tutorials 1-3, then 7. </p>
     <ol>
         <li>
             <a href="{{ "/tutorials/alg_details_tutorial/" | relative_url}}">Seldonian Algorithm Details</a>